kaiajimenez.com

 Final thoughts

 If you’ve made it this far, thank you for taking the time to read about this site’s journey.
-Building it has been a bigger task than anticipated, but it’s been very rewarding!
+Building it has been very rewarding!
 I’ve learned so much in a short span of time, and I’m now feeling more confident in my web development knowledge.
 I hope that this site will be a space where I can continue to learn and build new things.